jetbrains-academy/Coroutines-and-channels/Coroutines/Callbacks/task.md

    By calling `SwingUtilities.invokeLater`, you ensure that the `updateResults()` call, which updates the results, occurs on the main UI thread (AWT event dispatching thread).

-However, if you try to load the contributors via the `BACKGROUND` option, you can see that whilethe list is updates, there are no visible changes.
+However, if you try to load the contributors via the `BACKGROUND` option, you can see that while the list is updates, there are no visible changes.

 ## Task